 Bighorn Visions, The Photography of Jessamine Spear Johnson

-My photo book “Bighorn Visions, The Photography of Jessamine Spear Johnson,” will be published by the South Dakota Historical Society Press in early May of 2023.
+My photo book “Bighorn Visions, The Photography of Jessamine Spear Johnson,” was published by the South Dakota Historical Society Press in early April of 2023.
 You can come along for the ride and enjoy this amazing woman’s story by reading my blogs featuring more of Jessamine’s story and photographs.
 My blog will announce when preorders of the book are available.

 About Jessamine Spear JohnsonAn Early Montana-Wyoming photographer